muqiuhan/Vercos/README.md

     init        Create an empty lit repository or reinitialize an existing one
 ```

+## FAQ

+### Packfiles?

+Lit just implemented __loose objects__.
+Git has a second object storage mechanism called __packfile__.
+The Packfiles are much more efficient, but more complex tan loose objects.

+A packfile is a compilation of loose objects (like a tar) but some are stored as deltas (as transformation of another object).

+In Git, the packfile is stored in `.git/objects/pack`, it has a `.pack` extension, and is accompanied by an index file of the same name with the `idx` extension.

+If you want to convert a packfile to loose objects format (to play with lit on an existing repo), here is the solution:

+1. Move the packfile outside the gitdir:
+	> `mv .git/objects/pack/pack-xxxxxx.pack .`
+2. Cat it and pipe the result to `git unpack-objects`
+	> `cat pack-xxxxx.pack | git unpack-objects`

 ## Progress

 - [ ] add                   Add file contents to the index